AdamMc331/AndroidAppTemplate/navigation/README.md

 The NavigationType enum is all of the unique navigation options available to us.
 These are based on the width of the activity, but thankfully you don't need to do anything.
 Just be sure to call `NavigationType.fromActivity()` from within your host activity to get the navigation type that is necessary for your setup.

-## Implementing DynamicNavigationContainer
+## Implementing AdaptiveNavigationContainer

-Once you have determined the tabs to display and the navigation type, we can call our DynamicNavigationContainer with the above information:
+Once you have determined the tabs to display and the navigation type, we can call our AdaptiveNavigationContainer with the above information:

 ```kotlin
 class MainActivity : ComponentActivity() {